https://www.chefspencil.com

 • Clean the countertop, grease it with oil and transfer the batter over it.
 Spread it nicely into a thin layer with the help of a spatula.

 • Let it cool for about 3-4 minutes.
-Once cooled, place straight cuts of about 2”.
+Once cooled, cut it into 2” pieces.

 • Carefully roll each strip without breaking and transfer them to serving plate.